 In addition to his Riesling, Carlson makes another dozen wine varieties, using all locally grown Colorado grapes: Gewurztraminer (both dry and sweet), merlot, shiraz, chardonnay, lemberger (his biggest selling dry red), fruit wines, including cherry, peach and plum, a sweet dessert wine, and perhaps one or two "experimental" wines that he sells only on the premises.

 As Colorado wines continue to increase in complexity and popularity, Parker welcomes the expansion of an industry that he has helped nurture from its infancy.
 "The growth is really healthy," he says.
 "There are lots of new wineries here now, and more than 80 wineries in the state."

-About 80 percent of the grapes that make all Colorado wines come from the Grand Valley, says Carlson, and winemaking techniques are improving.
+About 80 percent of the grapes that make all Colorado wines come from Grand Junction, says Carlson, and winemaking techniques are improving.
 "The quality is constantly getting better.
 Wineries are bringing in trained professional winemakers who have experience and are willing to try new things.
 The future here is really bright."

 The prices are right, too he argues.
 Perfect for holiday gifts, many local Colorado wines, including his own, are priced well under $20.

 Visitors can meet Parker Carlson at his winery's tasting room, an old fruit-packing shed, on East Orchard Mesa in Palisade.
 Like many wineries in the Grand Junction area, Carlson's tasting room is open year round, except Thanksgiving, Christmas, New Year's Day and "if the Broncos are in the Super Bowl."

 "We like to have fun," says Carlson.
 "We try not to be snobby about the whole thing.
 We try to draw people out and find out what they know, or want to know, about wine and put them at ease."